About Dependent Objects

 Use the Parent Drop-Down

-- Create the parent object, then click the button "Add an Object dependent on _____" where the blank will be the name of the parent object.
+- Create the parent object, then click the button "Add an Object dependent on (Object Name)".

 - Tell the connector which field in the dependent object references the parent object.